Joshua Stacey

 Joshua started playing table tennis at the age of 13 when coach Simon Oyler came to his school and ran a ‘come and try’ session.

 “I’ve always liked to be the best at what I do,” he admits, “and when I first started playing table tennis I was pretty bad.
-But as I started to play more – going to a local club and playing two or three times a week - I understood the sport more and I started to enjoy how different it can be on any given day and the pressure that comes with it.
-I wouldn’t say I loved it immediately - it was more that as I played it a bit more I found out more about it and it became interesting.
+But as I started to play I understood the sport more and I started to enjoy how different it can be on any given day and the pressure that comes with it.
 I enjoyed the challenge and the fact that you had to work hard to get better.”

 Joshua attributes his work ethic to his late grandfather who he credits as the person who has influenced him the most.